lamdu/hypertypes/README.md

   by encoding each family of nested types as a single GADT.
   But using a single type imposes limitations on composabilty and modularity.

-`syntax-tree` is a Haskell library for describing rich nested and mutually recursive types with the "field constructor" parameter pattern, in a modular and composable manner.
+`hypertypes` is a Haskell library for describing rich nested and mutually recursive types with the "field constructor" parameter pattern, in a modular and composable manner.

 ## Introduction to the "field constructor" pattern and the status-quo